Reiko

 SCIENCE FOR PUBLIC GOOD

-Public good research which might triangulate, affirm or challenge industry claims relating to long- and short-term risk from the chemicals, commercial products and technologies produced by industry, is persistently underfunded at global scale.
-Similarly, public good research which focuses on nutrition - nutrient mixtures - for neurological health and the prevention of disease at all life stages, is surprisingly under-resourced.
+Public good research that might triangulate, affirm, or challenge industry claims regarding long- and short-term risks from chemicals, commercial products, and technologies is persistently underfunded at a global scale.
+Similarly, public good research focusing on nutrition, particularly nutrient mixtures for neurological health and disease prevention across the life course, remains seriously under-resourced.

-A critical challenge affecting the publics’ right to be independently informed, arises from the pervasive difficulty of accessing and assessing scientific and research information that is independently produced in the public interest.
-The production of science and research produced by industry-related institutions, dwarfs science and research allocated for public good research.
-Perhaps the clearest example of this, is the recent declaration by the Stockholm Resilience Institute that the planetary boundary for novel entities, which include manmade chemicals and biotechnologies, has been exceeded, simply because the releases now exceed monitoring and stewardship efforts.
+A critical challenge affecting the public’s right to be independently informed arises from the growing difficulty of accessing and evaluating scientific information produced in the public interest.
+Research funded and produced by industry-related institutions now vastly exceeds public good research.
+A clear example is the recent declaration by the Stockholm Resilience Institute that the planetary boundary for novel entities, including man-made chemicals and biotechnologies, has been exceeded, largely because environmental releases now outpace monitoring and stewardship capacity.

-How do we judge scientific information as being credible and trustworthy, when a large proportion of the scientific and peer reviewed literature is funded by institutions with political and/or financial conflicts of interest?
-How do we weigh such information, if we are to steward health over the longer term?
+This raises fundamental questions.
+How can scientific information be judged as credible and trustworthy when a substantial proportion of the peer-reviewed literature is funded by institutions with political or financial conflicts of interest?
+How should such information be weighted when the objective is long-term stewardship of health and ecosystems?

-In 2022-2030 and beyond, it is not just health that must be stewarded, but the scientific and research spaces that are separate from political and private interests.
+In the period 2020–2030 and beyond, it is not only health that must be stewarded, but the scientific systems themselves.

-Therefore, for public, barriers not only include time; informational paywalls and techno-biological complexity.
-Barriers arise from the difficulty of navigating information, disinformation and misinformation.
-Conflicts of interest can often be hidden by sophisticated public relations messaging, including the construction of websites designed to look as if they are independent.
-These barriers make it difficult to identify and judge the potential for bias, or conflicts of interest that might impair the integrity of such information and prevent it being trustworthy.
-These barriers increase with the sequestering of financial and political conflicts of interests inside lobbyist think tanks; private-public partnerships, trade and treaty agreements; political and media financing and regulatory processes.
+These barriers to trustworthy information, increase with the sequestering of financial and political conflicts of interests inside lobbyist think tanks; private-public partnerships, trade and treaty agreements; political and media financing and regulatory processes.
 Much of this has arisen from off-shore webs of influence that eclipse New Zealand owner-operator models.
-Multi-national investment fund managers oversee portfolios of trillions of dollars of assets that not only span agriculture, biotechnology, pharmaceutical, media and the digital sectors, but extend through supply chains.
+Multi-national investment fund managers oversee portfolios of trillions of dollars of assets, and they can influence domestic policy, something that small and medium sized firms cannot do.

 INSTITUTIONAL IGNORANCE - THE UNDERFUNDING OF NON-COMMERCIAL SCIENCE

-However, over the same period, science, law and policy experts that might traverse the complex issues that revolve around ethics, risk and judgement, which do not fit the 'innovation' definition - have been deprioritised.
-For 30 years this work has been asymmetrically underfunded.
-It is not surprising.
-Provision of unbiased, public interest information - can conflict with the principles and priorities of powerful institutions.
+This funding asymmetry is structural.
+Public interest research often conflicts with the objectives of powerful institutions.
+Provision of unbiased, public interest information can conflict with the principles and priorities of powerful institutions.
 Interdisciplinary science, legal research and ethics-based work has become wickedly difficult to fund if such research lies outside, or potentially contradicts, the policy aims of the state.
+Scholars who pursue critical, risk-focused, or stewardship-oriented work face chronic funding insecurity.
+Careers may be threatened when research challenges dominant policy narratives or commercial interests.

 When scientific and research communities lack autonomy to carry out such work - scholars, policy-makers, the judiciary, medical doctors and the general public are left on the back-foot when discussing complex socio-biological issues.
 The barriers to research promote systemic ignorance and the science remains undone.
 Independent voices can be rare, and careers may be threatened if they deviate from established norms.

-New technologies have enabled scientists to confirm that environmental risk factors outweigh genetic influences in risk to health and wellbeing.
+New, globally relevant technologies have enabled scientists to confirm that environmental risk factors outweigh genetic influences in risk to health and wellbeing.
 A substantial literature provides evidence that healthy genetic function arises when surrounding environments support optimal health (such as nutrition, beneficial feedback loops, and absence of persistent stressors).
-Conversely, environmental exposures can contribute to sub-optimum or poor genetic function, and drive disease and disorder.
 New technologies, such as biomarker assisted technologies, can assist researchers to understand the biological interactions following exposure to a technology.

-The public, scientists and physicians, have legitimate expectations that governments and their regulatory institutions will act to intervene to prevent market failure.
+The public, scientists and physicians and even judges in New Zealand courts, have legitimate expectations that governments and their regulatory institutions will act to intervene to prevent market failure.
 This is stewardship, where governing bodies will take precautionary action to protect the public and future generations, from unintended, off-target or accumulating risks that arise from free market activities.
+But the freedom to do such politically controversial research is not available.

 Governance and regulatory arenas are intensely political.
 Billions of dollars are dedicated to science used specifically to support regulatory decision-making and on political lobbying to media interests, officials, elected members and science advisors.
 Vested commercial interests habitually present scientific evidence to support sufficient safety to authorise release of a technology as certain.
 However, once deployed into the environment, once there is evidence of human or environmental harm, their energies turn to the production of scientific information that perpetuates uncertainty and doubt in order to avoid and delay regulation.

-Our work continues to reflect our charity objectives which include the provision of information and critical analysis in the service of the public’s right to be independently informed on issues concerning genetics, including genetic engineering and biotechnology, and other relevant matters of science and technology.
-Our Objectives emphasise the importance of informed public debate on issues of science, medicine and technology.
+PSGRNZ's work continues to reflect our charity objectives which include the provision of information and critical analysis in the service of the public’s right to be independently informed on issues concerning genetics, including genetic engineering and biotechnology, and other relevant matters of science and technology.

 Support for and encouragement of robust transparent and accountable knowledge-making, across lay-public, policy-makers, scientists and expert communities, in order to promote 'public-good' spaces of knowledge and information, is what we do.